Get the ArenaCoach Desktop App

 Is Arcane Mage good in Midnight Season 1?

-Arcane Mage is C tier in Solo Shuffle with a 56.5% win rate at 1,845+ rating.
+Arcane Mage is C tier in Solo Shuffle with a 48.9% round win rate this season.
 It is currently underperforming relative to other specs in the current meta.

 What is the stat priority for Arcane Mage in PvP?